Kamikaze-Kiwi/S3-Portfolio/Learning Outcomes IP.md

 ### Full-stack
 As explained in more detail in [Technology choices](README.md#technology-choices), I chose JAVA with SpringBoot for my backend and Vue for my frontend.

+My backend currently consists of 3 microservices.
+One that manages everything to do with authentication and authorization, one that manages everything to do with bugreports and another one that manages everything to do with buggerpages.
+All of these microservices contain an entity, a controller which handles incoming API calls, a service which manages all the logic and a repository which handles all the database stuff.

 ## 2. Software quality
+I tested everything in one of the microservices.
+I use endpoint tests to test wether the endpoints work and if I get back the correct status codes if I (for example) send the wrong data to the endpoint, to achieve this I use the MockMvc package included in SpringBoot.
+I also test the service (logic) layer.
+I also test the repository (data access) layer using an in-memory H2 database.

 ## 4. CI/CD